Rockies use strong outing by Jon Gray to beat Miami 3-0

-DENVER (AP) — Jon Gray struck out seven in eight strong innings and Nolan Arenado and Ryan McMahon homered for the second straight game, leading the Colorado Rockies to a 3-0 win over the Miami Marlins on Friday night.
+Gray struck out seven in eight strong innings and Nolan Arenado and Ryan McMahon homered for the second straight game, leading the Rockies to a 3-0 win over the Marlins on Friday night.

 Gray scattered five hits and didn’t walk a batter in his best outing of the season.
 He threw 100 pitches and was an inning short of the second complete game of his career.
 He pitched eight innings for the second time in four starts.